sander76/flask_experience/README.md

 In this repo I am adopting the basic Flask tutorial and changing it by trying to touch all the new goodies mentioned above.

+Look at the different branches for different types of tasks I'm working on.

 Some attention points:

 - SQL Alchemy database layer.
 - Pydantic settings management.
 - Pre-commit hooks
 - Pytest automated testing.
+- implement htmx